kingfuzz/0-Programmer/README.md

 0-Programmer is a simple application which allows you to edit the program pages of your Make Noise 0-Coast.
 The goal is to provide the functionality of the Make Noise Max4Live Page programmer, but in a standalone application.
 Simple as that :blush:

 We currently support MacOS and an experimental, untested, Linux version.
 If there's any interest, supporting iOS and Windows could be considered.
+A plugin version could be interesting as well.

 ## Usage
 Find and download the app in the *Releases* section to the right :arrow_right: :arrow_right: :arrow_right: